salmanbd100/full-stuck-software-engineer-guide/Frontend/CSSArchitecture/05-design-systems.md

 - Strong team adoption
 - Regular updates and versioning

-Design systems are not just codethey're living products that evolve with your organization's needs and your users' expectations.
+Design systems are not just codethey're living products that evolve with your organization's needs and your users' expectations.

 ---